AUSTRALIA’S LARGEST QUEST APARTMENT HOTEL SET FOR NEWQUAY

 Quest is the latest hotelier to announce a move into NewQuay and will join the soon to be completed Four Points by Sheraton.

-Quest NewQuay is due to commence construction early next year and open in 2019.
+Quest NewQuay has commenced construction and is scheduled to open late 2018.
 It will be the largest hotel in the Quest network, and will offer studios, one and two bedroom apartments as well as facilities such as conference rooms, business lounge, a gymnasium and an outdoor terrace with barbeque area.

 MAB Corporation COO David Hall said the harbour is fast becoming a “go-to” destination for corporate travellers.